tamilaruvi485-source/Tamil-web-App-To-Do-List/README.md

-# Colorful To-Do List Web App
+# To-Do List Web App

 A **modern, colorful, and lightweight To-Do List Web Application** built as part of the **RISE 3.0 Internship – Web Development Project**.
 This application helps users manage daily tasks efficiently with a clean UI and offline support.